 Regulations regarding the delivery of copies of information statements to stockholders permit us, banks, brokerage firms and other nominees to send one information statement to multiple stockholders who share the same address under certain circumstances.
 This practice is known as "householding."
 Stockholders who hold their shares through a bank, broker or other nominee may have consented to reducing the number of copies of materials delivered to their address.
 In the event that a stockholder wishes to revoke a "householding" consent previously provided to a bank, broker or other nominee, the stockholder must contact the bank, broker or other nominee, as applicable, to revoke such consent.
 If a stockholder wishes to receive a separate information statement, we will promptly deliver a separate copy to such stockholder that contacts us by mail at Intellinetics, Inc., 2190 Dividend Dr., Columbus, Ohio 43228 or on our website at www.intellinetics.com.
-Any stockholders of record sharing an address who now receive multiple copies of our annual reports, proxy statements and information statements, and who wish to receive only one copy of these materials per household in the future should also contact Investor Relations by mail or telephone as instructed above.
-Any stockholders sharing an address whose shares of Common Stock are held by a bank, broker or other nominee who now receive multiple copies of our annual reports, proxy statements, proxy statements, and information statements, and who wish to receive only one copy of these materials per household in the future should also contact the bank, broker or other nominee to request that only one set of these materials be delivered in the future.
+Any stockholders of record sharing an address who now receive multiple copies of our annual reports, proxy statements, and who wish to receive only one copy of these materials per household in the future should above.
+Any stockholders sharing an address whose shares of Common Stock are held by a bank, broker or other nominee who now receive multiple copies of our annual reports, proxy statements and information statements, and who wish to receive only one copy of these materials per household, should contact the bank, broker or other nominee to request that only one set of these materials be delivered in the future.